top of page

 What Is Prayer?

 What is prayer?
 Understanding the word and the practice made me completely change the way I pray, as well as the way I view prayer.
 If you ask ten different people what “prayer” means, you’ll likely hear ten different answers.
 Some think of it as asking God for help.
 Others picture a quiet moment of reflection.
-And many people — even Christians — aren’t always sure how to define it.
+And many people (even Christians) aren’t always sure how to define it.
 So let’s begin with the simplest starting point, the dictionary.
-According to the Merriam-Webs
+According to the Merriam-Webste

 Hilda Castillo-Landrum